masyl/cook/doc/roadmap.md

 ## Next up

+- Run middlewares at compile time and not render time.

 ## Backlog
 - [HIGH] Tests for recursive rendering using partials
 - [HIGH] Tests for closures, context and frames